 - Stability in keeping track of the vehicle

-- Efficiency within a minimum time and distance
+- Efficiency in a minimum time and distance

 - Progressiveness with braking proportional to the driver's effort

-- Comfort with minimum effort from the driver
+- Comfort with minimum effort by the driver

 Several components are part of braking system: